jdbctemplatemapper/jdbctemplatemapper/README.md

  public class Product {
      // @Id annotation is required.
      // For auto increment database id use @Id(type=IdType.AUTO_INCREMENT)
      // For non auto increment id use @Id.
-In this case you will have to manually set the id value before invoking insert().
+In this case the id value will have to be manually set
+     // before invoking insert().
+Non auto increment id type can be something other than a Number.

      @Id(type=IdType.AUTO_INCREMENT)
      private Integer id;